Woo Sang-ho (politician): Early career and political activities

-Initially, Woo's interest towards politics had begun in 1979, when the then President Park Chung Hee was assassinated.
-During the early 1980s, he had connections with several student activities studying at the same university, he kept his distance with them on purpose.
+Woo's interest in politics began in 1979, when President Park Chung Hee was assassinated.
+Though he had connections with several student activities during the early 1980s studying at the same university, he kept his distance with them on purpose.

-He had begun his activist career while serving the national service in 1985, when South Korea held the general election on 12 February.
+He began his activist career while serving in the army in 1985, when South Korea held a general election on 12 February.
 Prior to the election, the newly formed opposition New Korea and Democratic Party (NKDP) was gradually gaining popularity among people.
-About a week before the election, his company commander threatened soldiers including him not to vote the NKDP, but he proceeded to cast his vote to the NKDP and was scolded by his company commander.
+About a week before the election, his company commander ordered his soldiers, including him, not to vote for the NKDP, but he proceeded to cast his vote for the NKDP and was scolded by his company commander.
 Other than this incident, his colleague, Park Rae-goon (later the President of Human Rights Foundation Saram), visited his military camp and urged him to be an activist.

 After being discharged from the national service in 1985, Woo subsequently joined a seminar team consists of the class of '84, following the suggestion of Oh Yeon-ho.
 Although Woo was the class of '81, he used an alias "Kang-ta, the class of '84, studying Korean language" to not fear his juniors.
-He did not inform his activism to his mother at first, but later revealed her.
+He did not initially inform his mother of his activism, but later told her.

 In 1987, Woo was elected the President of the Student Council of Yonsei University.
 He also served as the 1st Deputy President of the Association of National University Student Representatives under its President Lee In-young.

 On 13 April 1987, the then President Chun Doo-hwan announced that the upcoming presidential election would be an indirect election as usual under the incumbent constitution.
-The announcement, which was strongly objected by oppositions and activities, provoked the June Struggle.
-Woo organised mass protests against the government's decision on 10 June, the same day with the party election of the then ruling Democratic Justice Party (DJP), where Roh Tae-woo was elected its presidential candidate.
+The announcement, oppositions and activities strongly objected to, provoked the June Struggle.
+Woo organized mass protests against the government's decision on 10 June, the same day with the party election of the then ruling Democratic Justice Party (DJP), where Roh Tae-woo was elected its presidential candidate.
 A day before, they held a practical protest at Yonsei University, but one of the member Lee Han-yeol, who was also a junior to Woo, collapsed to the ground after a tear gas fired by the suppression forces hit his head.
 He was immediately brought to a hospital but died on 5 July after being in coma for about a month.
 Woo organised Lee's funeral and kept his portrait along with Woo Hyun and Ahn Nae-sang; both are now actors.